shahnoorgit/envfy/README.md

 pushenv init
 ```

-You’ll be asked:
+You'll be asked:

+- Which stages/environments to configure (development, staging, production)
-- Where is your `.env` file?
+- Where each stage's `.env` file is located
 - Enter a passphrase (your team secret)

 This creates:

 ```
-.pushenv/config.json
-~/.pushenv/keys.json
+.pushenv/config.json      # project config with stage mappings ~/.pushenv/keys.json      # per-device keyring (private)
 ```

 ---